Tyrol (state): 19th Century and WWI

 In the course of the German mediatization in 1803, the prince-bishoprics of Trent and Brixen were secularized and merged into the County of Tyrol (which in the next year became a constituent land of the Austrian Empire), but Tyrol was ceded to the Kingdom of Bavaria in 1805.
 Andreas Hofer led the Tyrolean Rebellion against the French and Bavarian occupiers.
 Later, South Tyrol was ceded to the Kingdom of Italy, a client state of the First French Empire, by Bavaria in 1810.
 After Napoleon's defeat, the whole of Tyrol was returned to Austria in 1814.

 Tyrol was a Cisleithanian Kronland (royal territory) of Austria-Hungary from 1867.
 The County of Tyrol then extended beyond the boundaries of today's federal state, including North Tyrol and East Tyrol; South Tyrol and Trentino (Welschtirol) as well as three municipalities, which today are part of the adjacent province of Belluno.
 After World War I, these lands became part of the Kingdom of Italy according to the 1915 London Pact and the provisions of the Treaty of Saint Germain.
 From November 1918, it was occupied by 20,000–22,000 soldiers of the Italian Army.

 Heinrich Maier, Walter Caldonazzi and their group helped the allies to fight the V-2, which was produced by concentration camp prisoners.

 WWII

 Tyrol was the center of an important resistance group against Nazi Germany around Walter Caldonazzi, which united with the group around the priest Heinrich Maier and the Tyrolean Franz Josef Messner.
 The Catholic resistance group very successfully passed on plans and production facilities for V-1 rockets, V-2 rockets, Tiger tanks, Messerschmitt Me 163 Komet and other aircraft to the Allies, with which they could target German production facilities.
 Maier and his group informed the American secret service OSS very early on about the mass murder of Jews in Auschwitz.
-For after the war they planned an Austria united with South Tyrol and Bavaria.
+There were plans that post-war Austria would be united with South Tyrol and Bavaria.

 After World War II, North Tyrol was governed by France and East Tyrol was part of the British Zone of occupation until Austria regained independence in 1955.